HildoBijl/stepwise/packages/physics-core/src/FloatUnit/README.md

 ## Precision operations

 It is possible to adjust the precision with which the number is stored; its significant digits.
-There are various functions here, identical to the `Float` object.
+There are various functions here, identical to the `PrecisionNumber` object.

 - `setSignificantDigits(significantDigits)`: directly sets the significant digits.
 - `makeExact()`: sets the significant digits to infinity.